How Much Sugar is Okay While Bulking?

 Here’s a quick breakdown of the common types of sugar:

 - Glucose: most organisms use glucose as their primary fuel, and they get this fuel from plants.
-Plants create glucose using the energy from the sun through a process called photosynthesis.
+Plants create glucose using energy from the sun through a process called photosynthesis.
 Muscles use glucose as fuel, too.
-You’ll see it in many pre-workout drinks, energy drinks, and workout recovery drinks.
+You’ll see it in many pre-workout supplements, energy drinks, and workout recovery drinks.

 - Fructose: this is the sweetest of sugars.
 However, despite its sweet disposition, it has a bad reputation.
 This is because it’s digested differently from other sugars, which can cause problems when it’s consumed in large quantities.
 For example, Gropper et al found that up to 60% of us struggle to digest large quantities of fructose (study, study).
 This doesn’t mean that we should necessarily avoid the fructose that’s naturally occurring in fruits, but it’s one of many reasons that we may want to limit our consumption of processed foods.